2DGD-F0TH/2DGD_F0TH/chapters/014_Tips_Tricks.md

 If your engine/framework supports it, you should use sprite atlases/batches, as well as other interesting structures like Vertex Arrays (used in SFML).

+Another way to optimize your drawing routine is avoiding to change textures often: changing textures can result in a lot of context changes, so you should use only one texture (in the form of a [Sprite Sheet](#SpriteSheets)) and draw only a part of it, changing the coordinates of the rectangle that gets drawn.
+This way you'll save the PC a lot of work.

 ### Sprite Stenciling/Masking

 \placeholder